 PLEASANTVILLE — Despite a Rice notice to instructional aide Tim Jones that possible disciplinary action against him would be discussed at Tuesday’s Board of Education meeting, and a large turnout in Jones’ favor, the board declined to broach the subject.

-School Business Administrator Elisha Thompkins announced prior to the end of the meeting that discussion of Jones was “not on for today.”
-Thompkins said Wednesday that Jones’ Rice Notice was one of 17 that went out to employees on “various matters.”
+Pleasantville School Business Administrator Elisha Thompkins announced at the meeting that discussion on Jones was “not on for today.”
+Thompkins said Wednesday that Jones’ Rice notice was one of 17 that went out to employees on “various matters.”

 “And public comment was inappropriate,” he said, referring to various people, including Jones, who made public comments about Jones during the early part of the meeting.

 Jones, 58, who has been employed by the district since 2009, has been caring for the same student who uses a wheelchair since he started working there.

 According to a letter provided to The Press of Atlantic City, Jones was notified in late November by Thompkins that Superintendent Charles Alston would be discussing his “performance-related issue” with the school board at its December meeting.
 The letter offered Jones the opportunity to have the issue discussed in closed session or in public.

 Jones replied to Thompkins via email Dec.
 4 asking for clarification on the performance-related issue, according to an email forwarded to The Press.

 In that email, he also asked that his case be heard in open session.

 Rice notices are sent to public employees when the governing body intends to discuss that individual’s employment, according to the New Jersey School Boards Association.
 The term “Rice notice” stems from the 1977 case of Rice v.
 Union County Regional High School Board of Education, in which the court found that individual employees being discussed could waive their right to privacy and have the board discuss the matter in open session.